andrewliao11/Self-Parking-System/README.md

-# Self Parking System
+# Self-Parking System
 Implement self-parking system on website.
 All code are written in Javascript.
 ## Concept
 Nowadays, self-driving is a red hot topic in machine learning and computer vision.
-Here I implement an algorithm to park the car autimatically(backward/forward parking).
+Here I implemented an algorithm to park the car autimatically(backward/forward parking).
+To make this more interactive, I provided the mode: manual control by keyboard(WASD) and accelerometer(connected to Nitrogen6x).

+## Requirement
+1. Accelerometer
+2. Nitrogen6x
+3. Keyboard

 ## 5 different modes
 1. Keyboard
     Use keyboard to control the car.